craigbarnes/dte/docs/contributing.md

 ------

 * Check for existing [bug reports] before opening a new one.
-* Include relevant error messages and/or test cases (formatted as Markdown [code blocks]).
-Avoid linking to external paste services.
+* Include any relevant error messages as Markdown [code blocks].
+* Avoid linking to external paste services.
 * Include relevant system information (as printed by `make vars`).
 * Please do not use the issue tracker to make "feature requests".
   Pull requests are very welcome though.